StartSteps-Digital-Education-GmbH/Module-4-modern-backend/Week-16/afternoon/3-Socket-Context-(Client-side).md

     ```

 **Explanation:**

-- `useEffect`: This hook is used to run side effects in your component, such as setting up event listeners.
 - `socket.on("connect")`: Listens for the `connect` event, which is emitted by the server when the socket connection is established.
 When this event occurs, the `socketId` state is updated with the current socket ID.
 - `socket.off("connect")`: Cleans up the event listener when the component unmounts, preventing memory leaks.
+- **Best Practice:** Using `useEffect` to manage side effects like event listeners ensures that your component behaves correctly and efficiently, cleaning up resources when they are no longer needed.

 ### Step 5.5: Display the `socketId` in the UI